 The animals and plants that live on the seabed are known as benthic communities.
 Benthic means pertaining to the seabed.

-Soft sediments are home to very diverse and abundant communities of animals.
-In some areas of Antarctica over 155 000 animals per square metre have been recorded.
+Soft sediments are home to diverse and abundant communities of animals.
+In some areas of Antarctica over 155,000 animals per square metre have been recorded.

-The isopod Glyptonotus antarcticus is up to twenty centimeters in length and seventy grams in weight.
-In comparison, isopods in other parts of the world may reach a maximum size of several centimeters.
-Glyptonotus antarcticus is found throughout Antarctica, the Antarctic peninsula and subantarctic Islands from the intertidal to 790m depth.
+The isopod Glyptonotus antarcticus grows up to 20 cm in length and 70 g in weight.
+In comparison, isopods in other parts of the world reach a maximum size of several centimetres.
+Glyptonotus antarcticus is found throughout Antarctica, the Antarctic peninsula and sub-Antarctic Islands from the intertidal to 790 m deep.